AO International Orthopaedic Trauma Surgery – York, England

 Dr. Luber currently serves as an Orthopedic Surgeon and Sports Medicine Specialist for The University of Mississippi (Ole Miss) athletic teams.
 As an Orthopedic Surgeon for Ole Miss's Health and Sports Performance program, Dr. Luber is dedicated to both prevention and treatment of sports related injuries.
 Dr. Luber utilizes his specialty in sports and arthroscopic surgery to care for Ole Miss athletes of all sports and active people of all ages.
 Dr. Luber performs minimally invasive arthroscopic surgery of the shoulder, elbow, wrist, hip, knee and ankle joints.

 Dr. Luber has published numerous articles and chapters in the field of orthopaedics and has lectured at national and international meetings.
 He remains actively involved in the educational side of sports medicine and arthroscopic surgery as a member of the American Academy of Orthopaedic Surgeons (AAOS), American Orthopaedic Society of Sports Medicine, Arthroscopy Association of North America (AANA), and the Mississippi Orthopaedic Society.
 Dr. Luber serves as an instructor to other orthopedic surgeons from around the globe for AAOS and AANA at the Orthopaedic Learning Center in Chicago.
-Dr. Luber has been nominated to the AANA Ethics and Standards Committee.
-He also serves as the Program Chairman of the Mississippi Orthopedic Society.
+Dr. Luber has been nominated to the AANA Compliance Committee.
+He also serves as a board member and Program Chairman of the Mississippi Orthopedic Society..
 Locally, Dr. Luber serves on the medical staff of Baptist Memorial Hospital – North Mississippi.
 Since his return to Oxford he has served on the Baptist Medical Executive and Trauma Committees.
 Dr. Luber has also served as chairman of the Pharmacy and Therapeutics Committee in addition to the North Mississippi Physicians Association.

 Dr. Luber's accomplishments and drive have not gone unnoticed by fellow medical professionals as he was selected by orthopedic colleagues as a member of the American Orthopedic Association Emerging Leaders Program.
 Dr. Luber also received the Citizenship Award during his year as Chief Orthopedic Resident at the University of Mississippi Medical Center.